pachadotdev/r-packages-ubuntu/README.md

 Install R packages as you would do on Windows (i.e., no long compilation time).
 In addition, this script asks to install R development tools, Git and RStudio.

+## Motivation

+Just to save time for my future self.
+Hopefully, it can help people in the cyberspace too :)

 ## Instructions

 Just copy and paste this one-line command: